David P. Turner / January 11, 2024 (update)

 Several specific observations points towards lower emissions in the near-term future.

-2. Global coal emissions in 2022 are about the same as in 2012.
+1. Global coal emissions declined from 2012 to 2019 but have risen above 2012 in recent years, primarily due to increases in India and China.
+However, coal emissions declined 18.3% in the USA and 18.8% in the EU in 2023.
 Aging coal powered electricity plants in the U.S. are being replaced with plants powered by natural gas (more efficient that coal) or renewable energy.
 Some coal plants have been prematurely retired.
 A gradual phase out in global coal consumption is being driven by the price advantage of renewable energy, impacts of coal emissions on human health, and the reluctance of insurance companies to cover new coal power plant construction.
-China has agreed to stop financing the construction of coal power plants in developing nations.
+China has agreed to stop financing the construction of coal power plants in developing nations and India has pledged to stop approving new domestic coal plants.

-3. Peak oil use may have occurred in 2019.
-Global demand in 2020 fell 7.6% because of Covid-19, recovered by 4.4% in 2021, and increased an additional 2.2% in 2022.
-Structural changes such as reduced commuting and business-related flying mean that some of the demand reductions associated with Covid-19 will be persistent.
+2. Peak oil use may have occurred in 2019.
+Global demand in 2020 fell 7.6% because of Covid-19.
+It partially recovered in 2021 and 2022 and 2023 but remains below the level in 2019.
+Structural changes such as reduced commuting and business-related flying mean that some of the demand reductions associated with Covid-19 have persisted.
 Vehicles powered by electricity and hydrogen rather than gasoline are on the ascendancy, sparked in part by governmental mandates to phase in zero emissions vehicles.

-4. Even a near-term peak in natural gas consumption is being discussed.
-The GCP budget for 2022 shows a 0.2% decline in gas emissions.
+3. Even a near-term peak in natural gas consumption is being discussed.
+The GCP budget for 2022 showed a 0.2% decline in gas emissions and for 2023 a 0.5% increase.
 Again, the price advantage of renewable sources will increasingly weigh against fossil-fuel-based power plants.
 The growing importance of energy security at the national level also argues against dependence on imported fossil fuels.
 Ramped up production of renewable natural gas could substitute for fossil natural gas in some applications.

-Surprisingly, it appears likely that a near-term decline in total fossil fuel use will be driven more by lack of demand than lack of supply.
+It is likely that the approaching peak in total fossil fuel use will be driven by diminishment of demand rather than lack of supply.

 Recommended: Interactive CO2 Emissions and Concentration Projection Tool.